-The person handling your complaint at this step in our process is one of our assessors, and they will contact you to introduce themselves.
+The caseworker handling your complaint will contact you to introduce themselves.

 We will read all the information we have about your complaint.
 We make sure we understand in detail what has happened so far, what you remain unhappy about, how this has affected you (or other people), and what you want to happen as a result of complaining to us.